zikula/core/README.markdown

 Please use the `installation.sql` file to manually install the database.
 The administrative login is "Admin" and "zikula1"

+You must specify the database credentials in `app/config/database.yml`.

 ## License

 The Zikula Core package is licensed under the terms of LGPLv3 or any later